Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Analysis of the simplest case:

 \subsection{Analysis focusing on flow}

-The value ``flow", which is defined as the number of moving particles per a site, is a powerful tool for analyzing the behavior of the general traffic models.
+The value ``flow", which is defined as the number of moving balls per a site, is a powerful tool for analyzing the behavior of the general traffic models.
 However, it is not naively applicable for this model because there is an ambiguity of the distance for the jump.
-To match a model with experiments, we should take this distance properly.
-For example, it should be $1$ in the figure of 8-shape traffic model and it is taken as the length of the hurdled intron in the original path-preference model.
-In this paper, we consider the flow of each part instead of whole flow to avoid such not so essential discussion and focus on mathematical one.
-We also ignore the movement between two parts.
-By denoting $J_e$ and $J_i$ as the flow of the $e$-part and the $i$-part respectively, they are written in
+If one wants to match a model with experiments, we should take this distance properly.
+For example, it should be $1$ for the figure of 8-shape form like Fig. \ref{eightshape} and it is taken as the length of the hurdled intron in the original path-preference model.
+In this paper, we consider the flow of each region instead of the flow of whole the system to focus on mathematical properties.
+We also ignore the movement between two regions.
+Then, we define $J_m$ and $J_s$ as the flow of the main region and the skipped one respectively, which are written in